adamkiss/LibFlourish/README.md

 # Flourish for ProcessWire v0.9.0

 ProcessWire wrapper around the great [unframework Flourish](http://flourishlib.com).

-Makes tracking of correct lib, and updating it in PW a breeze (when using with [Modules Manager](http://modules.processwire.com/modules/modules-manager/)).
-The module version mirrors the included Flourish version, so whenever Flourish is updated, this module is updated as well and voillá – you may use the new version.
+This module has the same version as the framework, so whenever update happens, your [Modules Manager](http://modules.processwire.com/modules/modules-manager/) will pick up new version and update the framework to latest version (if you're into that!).

+Happy hacking.

 ---